blueset/project-sekai-ctf-eana/forensics-flagMono/README.md

-# flag Sans
+# flag Mono

-When writing the assignment, � used a font called **flag Sans**.
+When writing the assignment, � used a font called **flag Mono**.
 Despite looking just like a normal monospaced font, it claimed itself to be **stylish** in a various of ways.
-Maybe there’s something special about it, � thought.
+Perhaps there are something special about it, � thought.

 ## Writeup
 Extract the font file from the XPS document. (method can be found on Wikipedia)